 It really is a shame because the Vietnamese women very well may be the hottest in SEA.
 If you are looking for a serious girlfriend and future wife then this would be a great place to go and you could certainly find one on Vietnam Cupid.

 As far as the other people go they just sort of stick to their own kind.
 They aren’t necessarily rude but they aren’t really friendly either.
 Generalizing again, some are rude, some are friendly.

 There are always a lot of backpacking tourists on Bui Vien to go party with if you want to go out, and there is a small expat community in Ho Chi Minh City as well.

 Wrapping Up Living In Ho Chi Minh City

 The infrastructure isn’t the best, they don’t even have 4g yet but the landline internet works well enough.
 There are some decent hospitals and medical care but not great.

 The city itself has a lot of character and is a fun place to be.
 The local food is really good and some of the best in SEA, and with so many tourists around there are lots of western options as well.

 There are a million motorbikes flying around the streets and sidewalks at all times, keep your head on a swivel.
 The Vietnamese probably have the stickiest fingers in all of SEA when it comes to theft so be careful with your belongings.

 Overall it is a cool place and you can live there for cheap.
-However the xenophobia is real and so is the girls not wanting casual sex.
+However the xenophobia is real and so is the women not wanting casual sex.
 Even if you go out to a club the only girls you are likely to get to come home with you that first night are hookers and the freelancers cost a lot and are kind of bitchy.